Caryl Chessman: Early years

-Chessman was born Carol Whittier Chessman (CAROL was, at the time, a popular name for boys of Danish descent; Chessman himself later changed the spelling to CARYL) in St. Joseph, Michigan, the only child of Serl Whittier and Hallie Lillian (née Cottle) Chessman, both devout Baptists.
+Chessman was born Carol Whittier Chessman; Chessman himself later changed the spelling to Caryl in St. Joseph, Michigan, the only child of Serl Whittier and Hallie Lillian (née Cottle) Chessman, both devout Baptists.
 In 1922, the family relocated to Glendale, California.
 Chessman's father became despondent after failing at a series of jobs, and attempted suicide twice.
 In 1929, Chessman's mother was paralyzed in a car accident.
 As a child, Chessman had asthma, which left him weak, and he also contracted encephalitis, which he later claimed changed his personality.
 After recovering, he began to rebel against his parents' strict Baptist teachings by committing petty crimes.
 The family was hit hard by the Depression, and Chessman later recalled that he stole food and other items as an adolescent to help his parents.

 In July 1937, Chessman was caught stealing a car and sent to Preston School of Industry (also known as Preston Castle), a reform school in Northern California.
 He was released in April 1938, only to return a month later after stealing another car.
 In October 1939, Chessman was sent to the Los Angeles County Road Camp after yet another car theft.
 It was there that he met a group of young criminals known as the "Boy Bandit Gang."
 After his release from the road camp he joined the gang and, in April 1941, was arrested in connection with a number of gang-related robberies and shootouts with police.
 As the gang's leader, Chessman was convicted of robbery and sent to San Quentin State Prison, then transferred to the California Institution for Men in Chino.
 He escaped in October 1943 but was arrested a month later.
 Convicted on another robbery charge, Chessman was sentenced to five years to life and served the minimum, mostly at Folsom State Prison.
 He was released in December 1947 and returned to Glendale.